potato8502/RhodiumVault/README.md

 **Honest limitations:** this is a solo-built project using well-established cryptographic primitives, but it has not been through an independent security audit.
 Managed-memory languages like .NET also can't guarantee secrets are wiped from RAM.
 If you need password management for high-stakes/business-critical accounts, an established, independently-audited tool (Bitwarden, KeePass) is the safer choice.
 Rhodium Vault is built for everyday personal use.

-There is intentionally no password-reset flow: if you forget your master password, your data cannot be recovered.
+There is intentionally no password-reset flow: if you forget yo ur master password, your data cannot be recovered.

 ## Download